 Celandine is a leafy plant with hairy stems and tiny, deep yellow 4-petaled flowers in loose clusters.
 The flowers are only 3/4″ while the plants grows from 1-3 feet from May through July.
 I saw many of these wildflowers on the trail by the Salt Pond Visitor Center in Eastham in late August!

-So pretty and delicate, don’ t you think?
+So delicate and pretty, don’ t you think?

-So delicate and pretty, don’t you think?
+So pretty, don’t you think?

 The Trumpet-Creeper wildflowers are blooming on Cape Cod and they are spectacular!
 The 2″ bright reddish-orange tubular-shaped flowers grow on a woody vine that can climb to 12 feet tall.
 They are native to this area and bloom from July to September.
 (Click blog link for other photos.)

 The first photo is of the cluster of flowers.
 The 2nd photograph shows how they grow in clusters and the 3rd photograph shows how the vine grows.
 This one was only about 8 feet tall but I’m sure will grow taller.

 I love the deep bluish-violet color of the Chicory wildflowers blooming all over Cape Cod this time of year.
 They are such a pretty color and such a beautiful flower.